Phenos/Yarn/roadmap.md

 # NEXT

-- Execution of script with state
+- More powerfull method from complexe queries

+# BUG

 - Bug: Number are interpreted as string

-# BUG

 - Very first char is lost during parsing of tokens
 - An error is always triggered at start:
     Unknown node variant [undefined]